SHDK8086/Book-Shop-Automation-System/README.md

 * Securely logs the owner out of the system.

 Cashier Features:

-Billing System:
+1. Billing System:

-Handles customer transactions efficiently.
+* Handles customer transactions efficiently.
-Adds selected books to a shopping cart.
+* Adds selected books to a shopping cart.
-Automatically calculates total cost and applies a 30% discount on purchases exceeding Rs.
+* Automatically calculates total cost and applies a 30% discount on purchases exceeding Rs.
 4500.

-View Available Books:
+2. View Available Books:

-Displays the inventory for reference during billing.
+* Displays the inventory for reference during billing.

-Print Bill:
+3. Print Bill:

-Generates a detailed bill including:
+* Generates a detailed bill including:
-Customer details (Order Number, Name, Telephone Number) Purchased items with quantity and price
+* Customer details (Order Number, Name, Telephone Number)
+* Purchased items with quantity and price
-Subtotal, discounts, and total amount.
+* Subtotal, discounts, and total amount.

-Logout:
+4. Logout:

-Allows the cashier to log out securely.
+* Allows the cashier to log out securely.

-System Modules
+System Modules0

 Authentication

-Owner Authentication:
+1. Owner Authentication:
-Username: owner
+* Username: owner
-Password: owner123
+* Password: owner123

-Cashier Authentication:
+2. Cashier Authentication:
-Username: cashier
+* Username: cashier
-Password: cashier123
+* Password: cashier123

 Inventory Management

-Preloaded Inventory:
+1. Preloaded Inventory:

-Five books are preloaded into the system for demonstration.
+* Five books are preloaded into the system for demonstration.

-Dynamic Inventory:
+2. Dynamic Inventory:

-New books can be added by the owner.
+* The owner can add new books.

 Cart Management

-Allows cashiers to add books to the cart and adjust quantities based on customer requirements.
+* Allows cashiers to add books to the cart and adjust quantities based on customer requirements.

 Billing
-Generates detailed bills with support for discounts and accurate pricing.
+* Generates detailed bills with support for discounts and accurate pricing.

 User Guide

 Main Menu:
-Owner:
+1. Owner:

-Access administrative tools such as inventory management and book searches.
+* Access administrative tools such as inventory management and book searches.

-Cashier:
+2. Cashier:

-Process customer orders and print bills.
+* Process customer orders and print bills.

-Help:
+3. Help:

-View a detailed guide for using the system.
+* View a detailed guide for using the system.

-Exit:
+4. Exit:

-Close the application.
+* Close the application.

 Navigation:

-All menus are interactive, prompting users for input and guiding them through operations step-by-step.
+* All menus are interactive, prompting users for input and guiding them through operations step-by-step.

 Technical Details
-Language: C++
+* Language: C++
-Development Environment: Any C++ IDE or terminal with a C++ compiler.
+* Development Environment: Any C++ IDE or terminal with a C++ compiler.
-Libraries Used:
+* Libraries Used:
-<iostream>: For input and output operations.
+ ** <iostream>: For input and output operations.
-<string>: To handle string data.
+ ** <string>: To handle string data.
-<vector>: To manage dynamic lists of books and cart items.
+ ** <vector>: To manage dynamic lists of books and cart items.
-<iomanip>: To format bill output neatly.
+ ** <iomanip>: To format bill output neatly.